PragathiThammaneni/Code-Challenge-Com/README.md

 # Code-Challenge-Com

-For this code challenge , I have used Java for solving the problem
+For this code challenge, I have used Java for solving the problem

+<b>Source Code:</b>
-You can find the solution in source folder  ->SumOfDigits.java and a test.tmp file  and the executed test cases screenshot in Documentation folder
+You can find the solution in Source folder -> SumOfDigits.java and a test.tmp file

+<b>Documentation:</b>
+Contains the screen shots of the test cases
+Test case S.No	Test Case	Status
+1	Reading string from console and displaying the sum	->Pass 2	Reading a string from file and evaluating the sum of digits	->Pass 3	Reading a string and handling hex values and returning the sum of digits ->	Pass 4	Returning the sum as zero for the string which doesn’t contains any digits & also exception handling 	Pass

+Build/Execute:
-For executing the solution you can open the Java file in eclipse and run it as a Java Application.
+For executing the solution, you can open the Java file in eclipse and run it as a Java Application.

-The test.tmp contains a string in a file for executing the scenario - reading the string from file and printing the sum of digits (location of this file has to be given while executing /you can place it on desktop )
+The test.tmp contains a string in a file for executing the scenario - reading the string from file and printing the sum of digits (location of this file must be given while executing for -f /you can locate desktop too)

-A short video of my execution : https://youtu.be/xnuV891nDOs
+A short Video of my execution: https://youtu.be/xnuV891nDOs